Predictive Control over Low-Altitude Wireless Networks: Joint Trajectory Design and Resource Allocation: Conclusion

 \section{Conclusion}

-This paper has investigated a real-time wireless control framework for drone-assisted LAWN systems, with a particular focus on delay-sensitive AGV trajectory tracking under FBL transmission.
-We have developed the joint communication-control system, in which we first derived a closed-form expression for the outage probability under FBL transmission, and then we incorporated it into an MPC-based control strategy.
+This paper has investigated a real-time wireless control framework for drone-assisted LAWNs, with a particular focus on delay-sensitive AGV trajectory tracking under FBL transmission.
+We have developed the communication-assisted predictive control system, in which we first derived a closed-form expression for the outage probability under FBL transmission, and then we incorporated it into the MPC cost function.
 Based on this, we have formulated the joint optimization problem to optimize control inputs, power allocation, and drone trajectory, subject to transmit power budgets and drone mobility constraints.
 We have transformed the inherently non-convex problem into a QP model and solved it via an AO framework, which leverages PGD and SCA techniques.
 Rigorous analysis was conducted to evaluate the convergence behavior and computational complexity of the proposed solution.
 Extensive simulation results demonstrate that the proposed algorithm consistently outperforms baseline methods in control performance.
 Furthermore, its effectiveness is validated through additional experiments conducted on the AirSim platform, confirming its practical applicability in LAWN-enabled IoT scenarios.